 Our compensation committee awards long-term equity incentives to our executives on an annual basis beginning at the beginning of each fiscal year.
 We have historically granted long-term equity incentive awards solely in the form of options to purchase shares of our common stock, which are initially subject to forfeiture if the executive's employment terminates for any reason.
 The options generally vest and become exercisable ratably over five years, contingent on the executive's continued employment.
-In the past, we have granted both incentive stock options and non-qualified stock options to our NEOs; however, beginning in fiscal 2009, our compensation committee decided to grant only non-qualified stock options to our NEOs and all other employees because of the related tax benefits of non-qualified stock options to our NEOs and all compensation to our NEOs because we believe that (i) stock options help to align the interests of our Second of our shareholders by linking their compensation with the increase in value of our common stock over time; (ii) stock options conserve our cash resources for use in our business; and (iii) vesting requirements on our stock options provide our NEOs with the interest stability.
+In the past, we have granted both incentive stock options and non-qualified stock options to our NEOs; however, beginning in fiscal 2009, our compensation committee decided to grant only non-qualified stock options to our NEOs and all other employees because of the related tax benefits of non-qualified stock options to our company.
+We use time-vesting stock options as our sole source of long-term equity incentive compensation to our NEOs because we believe that (i) stock options help to align the interests of our NEOs with the interests of our shareholders by linking their compensation with the increase in value of our common stock over time; (ii) stock options conserve our cash resources for use in our business; and (iii) vesting requirements on our stock options provide our NEOs with incentive to continue their employment with us which, in turn, provides us with retention benefits and greater stability.

 For the reasons described above, at the beginning of fiscal 2010 and in determining the relative dollar amount of our fiscal 2010 annual option grants as reflected in the table below, our compensation committee decided to reduce substantially (or, in some cases, eliminate) the level of fiscal 2010 annual stock option grants to our NEOs compared to their fiscal 2009 levels.
 The specific relative dollar amounts of the reduced (or, in some cases eliminated) fiscal 2010 grants were determined subjectively by our committee for the reasons described above and without any further reference to any specific benchmarking or survey data.
 The number of common shares represented by such fiscal 2010 grants was determined based on the closing sale price of our shares on the third business day after the public release of our fiscal 2009 financial results.
-The specific relative dollar amount of our fiscal 2009 option grants as reflected in the table below were determined by our compensation committee on July 30, 2008 based on the criteria and information described above, with the number of common shares represented by such fiscal 2009 first quarter financial results.
+The specific relative dollar amount of our fiscal 2009 option grants as reflected in the table below were determined by our compensation committee on July 30, 2008 based on the criteria and information described above, with the number of common shares represented by such grants determined based on the closing sale price of our shares on the third business on the third business day after the public release of our fiscal 2009 financial results.

-Name and Position Fiscal 2009 Option Grant Fair Value (\$)/Shares (#) Fiscal 2010 Option Grant Fair Value (\$)/Shares (#) Neal R. Verfuerth Chief Executive Officer \$330,000/108,911 \$150,000/35,276 Daniel J. Waibel President of Orion Asset Management \$ 80,000/26,403 \$ 0/0 John H. Scribante Senior Vice President of Business Development \$ 65,000/21,452 \$ 50,000/11,759 Patricia A. Verfuerth Vice President of Operations \$ 5,000/1,650 \$ 0/0 Scott R. Jensen Chief Financial Officer \$ 50,000/16,502 \$ 50,000/11,759
+Name and Position Fiscal 2009 Option Grant Fair Value (\$)/Shares (#) Fiscal 2010 Option Grant Fair Value (\$)/Shares (#) Neal R. Verfuerth Chief Executive Officer \$330,000/108,911 \$150,000/35,276 Daniel J. Waibel President of Orion Asset Management \$ 80,000/26,403 \$ 0/0 John H. Scribante President of Orion Technology Ventures \$ 65,000/21,452 \$ 50,000/11,759 Patricia A. Verfuerth Vice President of Operations \$ 5,000/1,650 \$ 0/0 Scott R. Jensen Chief Financial Officer \$ 50,000/16,502 \$ 50,000/11,759